 Batch Size

-I make these cookies in small batches because they’re so easy and quick to make so we really don’t need a biscuit tin full of them!
+I make these cookies in small batches because I try to limit the number of biscuits my family eat.
+They are so easy and quick to make anyway so it's easy to make more if you need to.
 The recipe is enough for 9 small cookies but feel free to double or triple the recipe if you want to make more!

 Peanut Butter Cookies FAQs

-I’m paranoid about other people’s children coming to our house with a peanut allergy that I haven’t been told about.
+I am paranoid about other people’s children coming to our house with a peanut allergy that I haven’t been told about.
 So, I hardly ever serve peanut items to anyone other than my own family, just in case.
-If you do have a peanut allergy, you could substitute for almond or hazelnut butter instead.
+If you do have a peanut allergy, you could substitute for almond, hazelnut or cashew butter instead.

-Well… ahem… each batch hasn’t lasted long in our household so I haven’t been able to test this out.
-They should last for up to 3 days in a sealed container.
+Well… ahem… don't last long in our household!
+However, if you have more willpower than we do, they should last for up to 3 days in a sealed airtight container.

 Instruction Video